Ogier was last night crowned Offshore Law Firm of the Year by The Lawyer.

 The annual Lawyer Awards are recognised as one of the biggest and most significant accolades in the legal industry.

-The Offshore Law Firm of the Year accolade was given to Ogier because the firm maintained its momentum after the MBO and used its new, law-only focus to expand its offering, moving a disputes team into Hong Kong for the first time and continuing to grow its unique Luxembourg office.
+The Offshore Law Firm of the Year accolade was given to Ogier because the firm maintained its momentum after the MBO and used its focus to expand its offering, moving a disputes team into Hong Kong for the first time and continuing to grow its unique Luxembourg office.

 Ogier advised on two of the largest pieces of litigation seen in its home jurisdictions of Guernsey and Jersey last year – representing Carlyle in a $1bn Guernsey funds dispute and for the beneficiaries of a trust in a very significant and ground-breaking claim against the trustees for gross negligence, which was settled last year.